Perils of Parallelism: Transaction Fee Mechanisms under Execution Uncertainty: Convergence Attacks

 Moreover, it is unclear if convergence time is an appropriate benchmark.
 In fact, we devise a sequence of transactions where the ``bad'' outcome is for a mechanism to remain stable, as that indicates ignorance of the market's demand dynamics.
 Then, while a multidimensional mechanism would constantly be in flux, this is the \emph{desired} behavior, stemming from a reaction to fine-grained changes in demand which the single-dimensional mechanism is ignorant of.

 \begin{example} Consider two resources with a target of $\frac{G}{2}$ and a limit of $G$, and 3 transactions.
 For $i\in\{1,2\}$, let $tx_i$ consume $\frac{G}{4} - \frac{\epsilon}{2}$ of $r_i$, and let $tx_3$ consume $\frac{\epsilon}{2}$ of each of $r_1, r_2$ (i.e., a total of $\frac{\epsilon}{2}$ is consumed).
 Moreover, $tx_1, tx_2$ find the two resources to be perfect substitutes, while $tx_3$ does not (e.g., consider two AMMs for the same token pair, an arbitrageur needs both, but simple traders with a large enough price-impact tolerance may not really have a preference).
 A single-dimensional mechanism would see a constant demand that equals the target ($\frac{G}{2}$), and so would remain stable.
-However, the multi-dimensional mechanism would understand that resources are under-utilized, and thus would lower fees. \end{example} \AY{Perhaps a better analogy than AMMs can be found?}
+However, the multi-dimensional mechanism would understand that resources are under-utilized, and thus would lower fees. \end{example}

 At a high level, understanding how markets react to multidimensional fee mechanisms and the corresponding impact on convergence times highlight an interesting question for future work to answer empirically.
 Ethereum's recent adoption of EIP-4844 could prove useful to such an endeavor; In particular, it seems like the variance in transaction fees has become lower since March 13, 2024, when the Dencun upgrade activated EIP-4844 on Ethereum's mainnet.